nounch/augmented-tree/README.md

 - Refresh the tree on every interface change (when toggling sort order/indentation marker etc.)
 - Open file/directory in view mode and jump back to the Augmented Tree buffer when hitting `q`
 - Open file/directory read-only or writable
+- Open all files and directories in the current region
+- Open all files in the current region
+- Open all directories in the current region
+- Toggle the current file or directory marked/unmarked
+- Open all marked files and/or directories
 - Intuitive keybindings (the keymap can be changed at will, though)

 # Interactive commands